saurabhkumarr99/Docker-Notes/Basic Commands/README.md

 # Docker Basic Commands

-This repository provides a guide to some fundamental Docker commands for container management.
+This repository provides a guide to some fundamental Docker commands for container and network management.

 ## Table of Contents
 - [Overview](#overview)